boydorr/BGD_CST_rapid_testing/README.md

 Data are provided in the subfolder *data*.
 R scripts create and save figures to subfolder *figs*.

-For more information about this work, please contact Ayesha Sania: XXXXXX
+For more information about this work, please contact Dr Ayesha Sania: as4823@cumc.columbia.edu